Steeped in Tradition

 Sit and stay awhile.
 You’re in good company.

 There’s nothing like a good story shared over a soothing cup of tea, and the family legend that inspired The Tea Spot is no exception.
-When founder Maria Uspenski’s grandmother fled worn-torn Russia, she escaped with her beloved samovar, a cast iron water heater used for making tea.
+When founder Maria Uspenski’s grandmother fled war-torn Russia, she escaped with her beloved samovar, a steel water heater used for making tea.
 That samovar now graces Maria’s tea house on the grounds of her home in the mountains of Colorado and symbolizes The Tea Spot’s commitment to brewing resilience and love in every cup.

 For The Tea Spot founder Maria Uspenski, tea is more than a beverage, it’s a way of life.
 From her family roots back in Russia to her personal cancer recovery journey to the teaware she created using her MIT engineering background, tea and Maria are inexorably intertwined—as is the unique blend of art and science she brings to the practice.
 When you shop The Tea Spot, you know you are getting the freshest tea available, only including leaves from the latest harvest.
 As the only single source provider of tea with our own patented teaware (thanks, Maria!), our goal is to modernize the loose-leaf tea experience so you can enjoy the functional benefits at home or on the go for the perfect cup every time.